marcel-goldschen-ohm/NEU-365P-385L-Spring-2021/README.md

 ## I'm confused, but my schedule makes attending office hours difficult.
 What do I do?

 **!!!
 POST YOUR QUESTIONS ON CANVAS** where either myself or your fellow students can help.
 I may not reply immediately as advice from fellow students can often be the most illuminating.

-## Requirements

-* You must bring a laptop to class for hands on participation.
-If you do not own a laptop, contact your department or the College of Natural Sciences to obtain a loaner for the duration of the course.
-* Install Python on the laptop you will bring to class (see instructions below).
-* Attend class both motivated and prepared to work hard!
-* Conduct yourself in a respectful manner at all times.
-* Have fun!

 ## Academic Integrity